 - Please investigate if this applies to this company.
 Write information on anything you can find.

-In the area of customer support, BlueHost offers assistance in 4 categories: phone, email, live chat and a support page.
+In the area of customer support, Bluehost offers assistance in 4 categories: phone, email, live chat and a support page.
 Here are the specifics:

 In addition to this, they have 24/7 phone numbers for: sales, tech support, account management and professional services.
 The sales category alone has 9 separate phone numbers, the tech support has 3 numbers while account management (with limited hours) has 6 numbers to choose from and professional services (with limited hours of Monday - Friday 9am - 5pm MT) offers 5 phone numbers in different categories.
-There is also a special number for BlueHost affiliates.
+There is also a special number for Bluehost affiliates.

-Live Chat: BlueHost offers a Live Chat feature that allows customers to talk with them in real time in an instant messenger format.
+: Bluehost offers a Live Chat feature that allows customers to talk with them in real time in an instant messenger format.

 : BlueHost also has a support page for self-help support with articles, guides, how-tos, instructions, and answers to customers' most frequently asked questions.

-Compared to other domain name sellers, BlueHost is competitive with 24/7 phone service.
+Compared to other domain name sellers, Bluehost is competitive with 24/7 phone service.
 There are some companies that don't offer phone service at all-or they offer limited hours.
 With more than 15 phone numbers, almost no domain company comes close to offering offer this many phone numbers for customer support.

-BlueHost’s live chat also shines because several competitors offer "live" chat that only functions as a support ticket form.
-One possible disadvantage is that does not offer a forum where customers can interact with BlueHost and each other to troubleshoot problems or ask questions, but their body of support service and availability far outweighs this feature.
+Bluehost's live chat also shines because several competitors offer "live" chat that only functions as a support ticket form.
+One possible disadvantage is that does not offer a forum where customers can interact with Bluehost and each other to troubleshoot problems or ask questions, but their body of support service and availability far outweighs this feature.

 All .com domains are $11.99 for the first year and increases to $15.99/year after the first year ends.
-Although BlueHost fully discloses this price increase, customers may not like the price going up from the original price they actually wanted.
-In other words, if the domain cost $15.99/year at the beginning, they may not have chosen to become a BlueHost domain customer in the first place.
+Although Bluehost fully discloses this price increase, customers may not like the price going up from the original price they actually wanted.
+In other words, if the domain cost $15.99/year at the beginning, they may not have chosen to become a Bluehost domain customer in the first place.

 Other TLD Prices

-Other Blue Host original Top-Level Domains(.net, .org, .biz, .info)
+Other Bluehost original Top-Level Domains(.net, .org, .biz, .info)

 cost the same as a .com domain at $11.99/year.
 Similarly, after the first year, the price locks in to a higher price at $15.99/year.
 The generic (and less commonly used) domain names (.academy, .buzz, .agency, etc) cost much more, ranging from as little as $0.99/year for a .website domain to as much as $129.99/year for a .host extension.
-The advantage to using BlueHost is that their main TLD pricing is the same for both .com and the other domains (.org, .net, etc) Quite a few domain registrars have different pricing for .coms versus other domains.
+The advantage to using Bluehost is that their main TLD pricing is the same for both .com and the other domains (.org, .net, etc) Quite a few domain registrars have different pricing for .coms versus other domains.
 Also, the $11.99/year and the $15.99/year pricing is an average price that most domain companies charge.
 What is not favorable is the upward shift in price after the first year.
 Customers would better appreciate the initial price being the permanent price.

-As a domain registrar, BlueHost is required to pay an annual 18 cent ICANN fee.
-BlueHost does not indicate an ICANN fee regarding your purchase price.
-Some domain registrar companies add on ICANN fees at the check out or don't mention whether or not those fees are included with the price, leaving BlueHost with some transparency issues in this regard.
+As a domain registrar, Bluehost is required to pay an annual 18 cent ICANN fee.
+Bluehost does not indicate an ICANN fee regarding your purchase price.
+Some domain registrar companies add on ICANN fees at the check out or don't mention whether or not those fees are included with the price, leaving Bluehost with some transparency issues in this regard.

-For customers looking to purchase domains in bulk, BlueHost allows you to search for and register up to 500 domains at a time, giving you the ability to instantly secure all the domains you need; however, they do not advertise a bulk discount of any kind.
+For customers looking to purchase domains in bulk, Bluehost allows you to search for and register up to 500 domains at a time, giving you the ability to instantly secure all the domains you need; however, they do not advertise a bulk discount of any kind.
 It is recommended you contact one of their customer support numbers to inquire further about this.
 This is less favorable compared to a few companies who offer discount pricing for purchasing 100 domains or more, such as 10% off for 100 domains.

-When purchasing a domain name with BlueHost, customers can expect to encounter a total of 9 upsells on the same page.
+When purchasing a domain name with Bluehost, customers can expect to encounter a total of 9 upsells on the same page.
 This page appears to be structured in a way to get you to upgrade to web hosting services.
-An unfavorable action BlueHost performs is automatically checking boxes to additional services which can get charged to customers who are not thoroughly looking over the page.
+An unfavorable action Bluehost performs is automatically checking boxes to additional services which can get charged to customers who are not thoroughly looking over the page.
 Compared to other companies, this is a greater number of upsells, since the average amount of domain registrar upsells is 2.
-One advantage is that while other companies make customers go through several additional screens of sales pitches in order to buy a domain name, BlueHost only has one page of upsells (feature options) to check or uncheck before the final payment confirmation page.
+One advantage is that while other companies make customers go through several additional screens of sales pitches in order to buy a domain name, Bluehost only has one page of upsells (feature options) to check or uncheck before the final payment confirmation page.

 Bluehost does not offer customers apps for mobile use, such as the Android, iPhone or iPad.
-Any user wanting to create, edit their own website, access their Control Panel or subscribe to BlueHost services will need to visit their website directly.
+Any user wanting to create, edit their own website, access their Control Panel or subscribe to Bluehost services will need to visit their website directly.
 In addition to having no downloadable applications, Bluehost does offer a mobile website.
 One user reports that the mobile site feature lacks meta viewport tags in their website, making it difficult for a mobile device to correctly orient or scale the web pages of the entity.
 This is inferior to the few companies that do offer an iOS or Android app for mobile users to manage their domains from anywhere they have a phone or tablet.
 Being able to interface with your domain host makes it very convenient and lessens the chance of things like forgetting to pay your annual renewal fee happening.

-Update: It appears once going through BlueHost’s blog that they do offer a Bulk Registration app, which requires a BlueHost account to access.
+Update: It appears once going through Bluehost's blog that they do offer a Bulk Registration app, which requires a Bluehost account to access.